Intro: Small Preserved Animal Shadowbox Display

 Perhaps a bit weird, but I happen to like shadowbox displays of preserved insects and such, and discovered a dead and perfectly preserved (dehydrated) common house mouse.
 I also like mice.

 The mouse and a simple label (with the scientific mouse name) are stuck into a small IKEA shadowbox frame.
 I used a small amount of hot glue to hold the mouse.
 I think it looks great next to the similarly framed insect that was a gift.

 SMALL BIRD PRESERVATIONS>

-Following the surprise discovery of the mummified mouse, I was interested in experimenting with a small recently deceased bird I found, followed in quick succession by 3 other smaller interesting birds who all appeared to have died by collision with a particular window covered building, which was a bit sad.
+Following the surprise discovery of the mummified mouse, I was interested in experimenting with this dehydration method for a small recently deceased bird I found, followed in quick succession by 3 other smaller interesting birds who all appeared to have died by collision with a particular window covered building, which was a bit sad.
 I placed them on a bed of cornmeal closed inside a small cardboard box.
 I rest the box on top of the hot water pipes in my basement, which are always very warm, in a dry room.
-I left them for a year and opened the box with hesitation only to discover they were very dehydrated, weighing almost nothing and with no odor.
+I left them for a year and opened the box with some hesitation only to discover they were very dehydrated, weighing almost nothing and with no odor.
 I only think this method works for smaller lightweight recently deceased animals.
-This should go without saying, but don't kill animals.
+This should go without saying, but pleasedon't kill animals.
 I consider this a way of honoring their interesting features and beauty.
 I framed them in a large shadowbox and again determined that hot glue was still the best/easiest method for securing them.
 I carefully trimmed some of the feathers in the area where I applied the glue.